TechFusionMasters/ValueMapper/README.md

 ### Cache Management

-SimpleMapper maintains a simple cache of mapping functions.
-If needed, you can manually clear the cache:
+SimpleMapper maintains a cache of mapping functions to improve performance:

+- Mapping functions are cached for 1 hour after last access
+- Old entries are automatically evicted
+- The cache can be manually cleared if needed:

 ```csharp
 SimpleMapper.ClearCaches();